 The issue of warranty is thus an important consideration for buyers of used vehicles, especially if the battery is being sold with the car.

-Battery rental is one way to address this problem.
-At Renault, battery leases come with a lifetime guarantee for a replacement if the charge capacity drops below 60% of the initial level, in addition to roadside assistance in case of battery failure.
+Battery rental is responding to this problem.
+At Renault, battery leases come with a lifetime guarantee for a replacement if the charge capacity falls below a defined threshold (70% in the first 10 years, 60% beyond) of the initial level, but also breakdown service in the event of a breakdown.

 Mileage has very little effect on electric motor performance, so the most important question to ask about the battery is whether it comes with a warranty.
 Depending on the mileage of the vehicle, you may want to verify the state of the tires and the brakes, which are among the few parts that are still subject to wear and tear and require regular maintenance.
 As with any vehicle, high mileage should also incite the potential buyer to take a closer look at the vehicle’s appearance, both inside and out.